 THE RESEARCH

 The patterns described in this article are supported by peer-reviewed research.
-Below are key studies that illuminate the clinical territory we’ve been exploring.
+Below are the key studies that anchor the clinical territory covered here.

-• Antonietta DiCaccavo, PhD, psychologist and researcher in counselling psychology at the University of Hertfordshire, writing in Psychology and Psychotherapy: Theory, Research and Practice (2006), established that parentified adults often enter therapy carrying patterns of excessive caretaking, difficulty receiving help, and boundary confusion—patterns rooted in childhood roles that required them to systematically prioritize parents’ emotional needs over their own.
-(PMID: 16945203) (PMID: 16945203).
+• Antonietta DiCaccavo, PhD, psychologist and researcher at the University of Hertfordshire, writing in Psychology and Psychotherapy: Theory, Research and Practice (2006), established that parentified adults often enter therapy carrying patterns of excessive caretaking, difficulty receiving help, and limit confusion rooted in childhood roles that required them to systematically prioritize parents’ emotional needs over their own.
 (PMID: 16945203)

 FREQUENTLY ASKED QUESTIONS